kimcharli/mac-app-positioner/docs/TROUBLESHOOTING.md

 -   **Cause:** The resolutions in your `config.yaml` for the profile do not match the resolutions of your connected monitors.
 -   **Solution:**
-    1. Run `uv run list-screens-enhanced` to see the exact resolutions of your monitors.
+    1. Run `uv run positioner list-screens-enhanced` to see the exact resolutions of your monitors.
     2. Compare this with the resolutions in your `config.yaml` under the profile you expect to be detected.
-    3. For a quick fix, run `uv run quick-update <profile-name>` to automatically update the profile with your current monitor setup.
+    3. For a quick fix, run `uv run positioner quick-update <profile-name>` to automatically update the profile with your current monitor setup.